One of the best ways to find inner peace is to practice martial arts.

 Most martial arts involve mental discipline and training the mind, and Aikido is one of the best, especially for self discipline.

 Aikido is an enlightened system for enlightened people.
 It is about so much more than “fighting”.

-Are you a peace lover?
-If so, you will love Aikido, It was specifically developed as a way of protecting us without doing harm to an opponent.
-It is compassionate self defence.
+If so, you will love Aikido, It was specifically developed as a form of self defense that prevents us from harming an opponent.
+It is compassionate self defense.

 It’s about “the way”, the same “way” that is described in Taoism.
 It’s about using qi, the fundamental energy of life, the “life force”, to gain inner and outer strength.

 The past, present, and future are all contained in the life force.
-The universe emerged and developed from one source, and we are evolved through the optimal process of unification an harmonization.”
+The universe emerged and developed from one source, and we are evolved through the optimal process of unification and harmonization.”

 Aikido is the way of harmonising the spirit using qi.